-Since years, Better Globe Forestry has driven research on cloning of Melia volkensii, with several research institutes, among which the University of Ghent (Belgium), Kenya Forestry Research Institute and the University of Nairobi.
-The Flemish Government (northern part of Belgium) through its Interuniversity Council has funded a first research programme during 2016-17, and a follow-up currently on-going (2018-2021).
-Better Globe Forestry was instrumental in realising this cooperation.
+Better Globe Forestry (BGF) has for a number of years been involved in research on cloning of Melia volkensii.
+The company collaborates with a number of research institutes, among them the University of Ghent (Belgium), the Kenya Forestry Research Institute (KEFRI), and the University of Nairobi.
+The Flemish Government (northern part of Belgium) through its Inter-University Council funded the first research programme in 2016-17, and a follow-up is currently going on (2018-2021).
+BGF was instrumental in realising this cooperation.

-The programmes have two components, bio-technology (in-vitro cloning) and bio-pesticides (insecticidal properties of the tree), and aims at:
+The research programmes have two components - bio-technology (in-vitro cloning) and bio-pesticides (insecticidal properties of the tree).
+The programme aims at:

 - Improving research infrastructure of relevant labs in the University of Nairobi,

-- Establishing protocols for in-vitro propagation, rooting and acclimatization of the species,
+- establishing protocols for in-vitro propagation, rooting and acclimatisation of the species,

-- Identification of the active components of diverse melia extracts,
+- identification of the active components of diverse melia extracts, and

-Professors of Ghent University regularly come to Kenya, scientific staff of the Kenyan partners travels to Belgium, and several PhD and MSc students are working on different aspects of the above subjects.
+Professors of Ghent University come regularly to Kenya, scientific staff of the Kenyan partners travel to Belgium, and several PhD and MSc students are working on different aspects of the above subjects.

-It is expected that the protocols will allow Better Globe Forestry to engage in large-scale multiplication of melia, and commercial formulations & crude extracts of melia-based bio-insecticides, will be available by the end of the programme.
+It is expected that the protocols will allow BGF to engage in large-scale clonal multiplication of melia.
+In addition, BGF expects commercial formulations and crude extracts of melia-based bio-insecticides to be available by the end of the programme.

-On a less scientific, but practical level, Better Globe Forestry has fine-tuned nursery proceedings, pruning and thinning protocols and irrigation methods for its industrial plantations, something in which it has pioneered the way.
-This knowledge has always been freely shared with interested partners and published in several booklets (see below).
+On a less scientific but practical level, BGF has pioneered the way in fine-tuning nursery proceedings, pruning and thinning protocols, and irrigation methods for its industrial plantations.
+This knowledge has been shared freely with interested partners and even published in a number of booklets (see below).